-- 8.1 Various terms appearing in other articles of this document are defined below. - 8.1.1 Academic Disciplinary Case: A case brought against a graduate student accused of academic dishonesty, violation(s) of professional standards, or falsification of admission or academic records (involving sanctions other than or in addition to a penalty grade). - 8.1.2 Academic Dishonesty: Refer to General Student Regulation 1.00, Scholarship and Grades. - 8.1.3 Administrators: Persons employed, either regular or temporary, full or part time, who manage budgets, direct work units or formulate, evaluate, and/or administer University policy. - 8.1.4 All-University Graduate Student Governing Bodies: Council of Graduate Students (COGS). - 8.1.5 Class Day: A day on which classes are held, including a day during Final Exam Week. - 8.1.6 Complainant: A member of the University community who initiates judicial proceedings. - 8.1.7 Counsel: A member of the student body, faculty, or staff of the University chosen by either the complainant or the respondent to assist in the preparation or presentation of a case. - 8.1.8 Faculty: All persons appointed by the University, either regular or temporary, either under the rules of tenure or not, holding the rank of professor, associate professor, assistant professor, or instructor, and the fight yel bens persons appointed as librarians, or other persons with approved titles in the academic personnel system whose duties involve instructional activities.

-8.1.8.1 Regular Faculty: All persons appointed under the rules of tenure and holding the I an about for ank of professor, associate professor, assistant professor, or instructor, and persons appointed as librarians.
+- 8.1 Various terms appearing in other articles of this document are defined below. - 8.1.1 Academic Disciplinary Case: A case brought against a graduate student accused of academic dishonesty, violation(s) of professional standards, or falsification of admission or academic records (involving sanctions other than or in addition to a penalty grade). - 8.1.2 Academic Dishonesty: Refer to General Student Regulation 1.00, Scholarship and Grades. - 8.1.3 Administrators: Persons employed, either regular or temporary, full or part time, who manage budgets, direct work units or formulate, evaluate, and/or administer University policy. - 8.1.4 Advisor: A member of the student body, faculty, or staff of the University chosen by either the complainant or the respondent to assist in the preparation or presentation of a case. - 8.1.5 All-University Graduate Student Governing Body: Council of Graduate Students (COGS - 8.1.6 Class Day: A day on which classes are held, including a day during Final Exam Week. - 8.1.7 Complainant: A member of the University community who initiates judicial proceedings. - 8.1.8 Faculty: All persons appointed by the University, either regular or temporary, either under the rules of tenure or not, holding the rank of professor, associate professor, assistant professor, or instructor, persons appointed as librarians, or other persons with approved titles in the academic personnel system whose duties involve instructional activities. - 8.1.8.1 Regular Faculty: All persons appointed under the rules of tenure and holding the rank of professor, associate professor, assistant professor, or instructor, and persons appointed as librarians.
 In addition, the principal administrative officer of each major educational and research unit of the University shall be a member of the "regular faculty."